Simplifying Cloud Development Locally

 docker run -d -p 4566:4566 -e SERVICES=s3,lambda localstack/localstack

-This command runs LocalStack in detached mode, mapping port 4566 to the host machine and enabling the S3 and Lambda services.
+This command runs LocalStack in the background, mapping port 4566 on your machine and enabling S3 and Lambda services.

 Installing via Docker Compose

-1. Create Configuration File: Create docker-compose.yml with the following configurations.
+1. Create Configuration File: Create docker-compose.yml and set the following configurations.

 services: